Dean-Jansen/T-SQL-Code-Snippets/README.md

 ----------------------

-### Find all tables containing column with specified name
+### Find All tables Containing Column With Specified Name

 ```SQL
 select * from INFORMATION_SCHEMA.COLUMNS